Schizoaffective Disorder Bipolar Type

 What is Bipolar Schizoaffective Disorder?

-The schizoaffective disorder itself is characterized by a combination of symptoms of schizophrenia, such as hallucinations, delusions, disorganized thinking, and negative symptoms, along with mood episodes associated with bipolar disorder, including manic or hypomanic episodes and depressive episodes.
-In Bipolar Schizoaffective Disorder, individuals experience both psychotic symptoms and distinct mood episodes.
+Schizoaffective disorder is characterized by a combination of symptoms of schizophrenia, such as hallucinations, delusions, disorganized thinking, and negative symptoms, along with mood episodes associated with bipolar disorder, including manic or hypomanic episodes and depressive episodes.
+In Bipolar Schizoaffective Disorder, individuals experience psychotic symptoms and distinct mood episodes.

 During manic or hypomanic episodes, individuals may exhibit elevated mood, increased energy levels, impulsivity, racing thoughts, and a decreased need for sleep.
 On the other hand, during depressive episodes, they may experience feelings of sadness, hopelessness, loss of interest, changes in appetite and sleep patterns, and difficulties in concentration.